-4.06.09: Is the crop, harvested product, ingredients (including water), food contact packaging and food contact surfaces within accepted tolerances for spoilage and free from adulteration?
+4.05.09: Is the crop, harvested product, ingredients (including water), food contact packaging and food contact surfaces within accepted tolerances for spoilage and free from adulteration?
 ANY DOWN SCORE IN THIS QUESTION RESULTS IN AN AUTOMATIC FAILURE OF THE AUDIT.

 Total compliance (15 points): The crop, harvested product, ingredients (including water), food contact packaging and food contact surfaces should be free from spoilage, adulteration and/or gross contamination (21 CFR 110.3g).
 If legislation exists, then the contamination should be viewed against this legislation (e.g., USDA Grading Standards often include decay tolerances).
 Spoilage and adulteration would include any physical, chemical or biological contamination including blood and bodily fluids.
 Measures should be taken to prevent any known or reasonably foreseeable hazard (e.g., Clostridium botulinum in mushrooms).
 This question is designed to allow an auditor to halt an audit when finding gross contamination issues.
-Examples might include glass, trash/litter, motor oil in products, etc. Where an issue is observed by an operator in the normal process, auditor should observe the actions of the operator before scoring.
+Examples might include glass, trash/litter, motor oil in products, etc. Is the issue widespread or a one-off issue?

+Where an issue is observed by an operator in the normal process, auditor should observe the actions of the operator before scoring.
 Auditors should use their discretion and decide whether the frequency of the contamination warrants an automatic failure.
-Examples include pieces of glass, one piece of rodent bait, paint on product or packaging, flakes of rust, etc. Is the issue systematic or a one-off issue?